 In the first half of the 19th century, researchers weren’t squeamish when it came to achieving their goals.
 One was only considered successful if one brought home from his expedition as many valuable treasures as possible.
 Dynamite as a door opener was part of an explorer’s standard equipment.
 The risk of losses would be shrugged off.
 The French treasure hunter, excavator, and Egyptologist Auguste Mariette was no different.

-Mariette assumed that this place was the Serapeum – a millennia-old cult and burial site for the sacred Apis bulls, which Greek scholars had already reported on around the year 25 BCE.
+Mariette assumed that this place was the so-called Serapeum – a millennia-old cult and burial site for the sacred Apis bulls, which Greek scholars had already reported on around the year 25 BCE.
 The Frenchman investigated the extensive complex and first came across the tomb of Khaemweset, a son of Pharaoh Ramesses II.
 Mariette had the precious treasure, consisting of an intact mummy and over 7,000 grave objects, shipped to Paris, where it can still be admired in the Louvre today.

 One look inside was enough to realize that the coffins were empty.
 Mariette was taken aback, because there wasn’t the slightest indication that the site had been looted.
 Nevertheless, somebody had once manipulated the coffins.

 The astonishment was great – because this box was empty as well.
 The Frenchman wondered whether the contents of the coffins could have been moved to some other location.
-If there was an explanation for this, he would find it on the numerous stone tablets embedded in the wall recesses in the vestibule of the complex.
-But even though Auguste Mariette had studied hieroglyphic writing in great depth, he was unable to decipher the strange symbols on the stone tablets.
+If there was an explanation for this, he would find it on the numerous steles embedded in the wall recesses in the vestibule of the complex.
+But even though Auguste Mariette had studied hieroglyphic writing in great depth, he was unable to decipher the strange symbols on the steles.
 It is said that the Frenchman puzzled until the end of his life about the untouched and yet empty tomb of the giants.

-Theory 1: The Serapeum was once used to worship the sacred Apis bulls that lived in above-ground stables.
+Official Science 1: The Serapeum was once used to worship the sacred Apis bulls that lived in above-ground stables.
 After their death, the bulls were embalmed and buried in the underground necropolis.